-In addition to conduct that is prohibited under the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493, the following behaviors are prohibited:
+In addition to conduct that is prohibited under the Student Policy on Sexual Harassment Prohibited by Title IX and/or Policy Prohibiting Discrimination and Harassment, the following behaviors are prohibited:

-- Urinating or defecating in areas other than toilets and urinals (including lawns, lounges, elevators, stairwells, balconies, parking lots, etc.). - Public - Engaging in intimate sexual contact in or within plain sight of common or public - Public viewing or displaying of pornography
+- Urinating or defecating in areas other than toilets and urinals (including lawns, lounges, elevators, stairwells, balconies, parking lots, etc.). - Public nudity. - Engaging in intimate sexual contact in or within plain sight of common or public areas. - Public viewing or displaying of pornography.